 Capodimonte, the Bourbon royal palace housing a remarkable collection of fine art

-Days 1–3: Group flight from Rome and arrive in Lecce, explore the town, Otranto and Brindisi.
+Days 1–3: Group flight from Rome and arrive in Lecce, explore the town, Otranto.

-Days 9–11: Travel to Vietri sul Mare and spend a day at Paestum.
-Drive part of the Amalfi Coast to the hill-top town of Ravello.
+Days 10–11: Visit Venosa and Melfi as we travel to Vietri sul Mare and spend a day at Paestum.

 Days 12–16: Explore the city of Naples, including the National Archaeological Museum.
 Visit key archaeological sites at Pompeii, Herculaneum and Oplontis, as well as Capodimonte.
 Coach to Rome.